Zerotech/jdigidoc/README.md

 FORK reasoning
 --------------
-Google Estid project seems to be dead.
+[Google ESTid](http://code.google.com/p/esteid/) project seems to be dead.

 First version of this library used complex style for configuration.
-It was tedious to use in IOC frameworks.
+It was tedious to implement in modern IOC frameworks.
 Code had issues with readability and test coverage

 DigiDoc Java library